-RL: A debt covenant requires a borrower to adhere to contractual rules in the form of specified actions or conditions in a loan agreement.
+Common debt covenants require a borrower to adhere to contractual rules in the form of specified actions or conditions in the loan agreement.

 - Cash covenants: A request for a percentage of the outstanding loan balance to be kept in the company bank account.

 - EBITDA/forecast covenants: Here, a loan is agreed against a forecast.
 The borrower is expected to deliver in line with those estimates, with, usually a 10-20% variance.

 A traditional lender or a bank will typically ask you the following questions:

 - What is your EBITDA ratio, and how well can it cover your debts?

 - Is your cash flow sufficient to support operations and pay back a loan?